Nightmares on Elm Street

 Nightmares on Elm Street is a six-issue comic book limited series set within the A Nightmare on Elm Street franchise, set chronologically between A Nightmare on Elm Street 5: The Dream Child (1989) and Freddy's Dead: The Final Nightmare (1991).
 It was written by comic book writer Andy Mangels and published bimonthly throughout 1991 and 1992 by Innovation Publishing.
-The first two issues revolves mainly around Nancy Thompson's fate following her murder by Freddy Krueger in A Nightmare on Elm Street 3: Dream Warriors, while issue three through six deals primarily with the return of Alice Johnson and her son Jacob to Springwood.
+The first two issues mainly revolve around Nancy Thompson's fate following her murder by Freddy Krueger in A Nightmare on Elm Street 3: Dream Warriors, while issue three through six deals primarily with the return of Alice Johnson and her son Jacob to Springwood.
 The comics are considered to be canonical to the franchise.

 Plot

-Set in 1990, Cybil Houch, has nightmares about Freddy Krueger in which she recognizes 1428 Elm Street, the old house of her former college roommate Nancy Thompson.
+Set in 1990, Cybil Houch has nightmares about Freddy Krueger in which she recognizes 1428 Elm Street, the old house of her former college roommate Nancy Thompson.
 She is a "ripperologist", and as such Freddy poses as Jack the Ripper in her nightmares.
 Freddy also invades the dream of Priscilla Martin, a third roommate of Nancy and Cybil, and murders her.
-Seeking for Nancy in phonebooks turns up nothing for Cybil, but Dr. Elizabeth Simms is able to explain to her that Nancy died three years ago, and that Dr. Neil Gordon might know more; Cybil calls him.
+Looking for Nancy in phonebooks turns up nothing for Cybil, but Dr. Elizabeth Simms is able to explain to her that Nancy died three years ago, and that Dr. Neil Gordon might know more.
+Cybil calls him.
 Rising up, she faints from sudden blood pressure drop and starts dreaming and has to watch as Freddy kills her boyfriend James, but before Freddy can kill her too, Nancy intervenes and saves her.

 In the real world, Dr. Gordon had reacted to Cybil's phonecall alluding to Freddy Krueger and arrives to help her, allowing Cybil to tell him about her encounter with Nancy.
 They enter Cybil's dreams, where Nancy explains that because of Kristen Parker's dream powers, she died in body three years ago but her soul was set free to ascend into "the Beautiful Dream", a domain of the dream world that Freddy cannot control, and that she has hidden Neil's dreams from Freddy to protect him.
-The two women concludes that Freddy has likely used Cybil and Priscilla as bait to lure Nancy out of safety.
+The two women conclude that Freddy has likely used Cybil and Priscilla as bait to lure Nancy out of safety.
 After some dangerous encounters with Freddy in the dream world, they are saved by a girl who claims that Cybil will be her mother, meaning that she is pregnant.
-The comics reveals that there is a third dream plane where unborn children spends their time dreaming.
-The "dream children" attacks Freddy, lambasting him for trying to take Jacob earlier and declaring that Freddy doesn't belong there.
+The comic reveals that there is a third dream plane where unborn children spend their time dreaming.
+The "dream children" attack Freddy, lambasting him for trying to take Jacob earlier and declaring that Freddy doesn't belong there.
 However, Cybil passes out again from morning sickness and immediately has another nightmare where "Jack the Ripper" attacks her with a scalpel as she calls out in vain for Nancy to help her again.